premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 49. What is BlockingQueue?
-How can we implement Producer-Consumer problem using Blocking Queue?
+How can we implement Producer-Consumer problem using Blocking Queue?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)